 Paul: Paul is a first-generation Cuban-American born and raised in Miami, Florida USA.
 His family immigrated to the United States from Cuba in the late 50s, leaving everything behind to establish new roots and lives in the US.
 He spent his young and tender years in the midst of an extended family with solid Cuban roots and an American twist.
 After high school he moved north to attend the University of Florida.
 He spent 6 years in Gator-land with many fond and fuzzy memories and left with a BS in Electrical Engineering, a MS in Electrical Engineering and a thesis on the diffusion of Arsenic in Silicon (indeed!).
 Once graduated and fancy free he moved to South Florida to work for IBM for a few years, a time he calls the most educational of his life.
 In July 1994 he was recruited to make the jump to the land of fruit and nuts (San Jose, CA) to work for Cypress Semiconductor where he spent the next 12 years.
 In 1995, he met me….

 Paul and Nina: We met in August 1995 and it was…well…dislike at first sight.
 Somewhere in the background, however, fate was at work.
 Being forced to work together in a small group (selling chipsets no less), dislike turned to acceptance followed by tepid interest, sparks of unexpected fire and then a crazy, wild crash into full-blown love.
 We were meant for each other and after figuring that out (in January 1997, specifically) we moved in together and never looked back.
-Through work and with a touch of luck and egging on from yours truly we both moved to Brussels, Belgium where we spent 2 years from late 1997 to 1999, followed by 5 years back in the Bay Area and another 4 in Hong Kong.
-In Dec 2008 we left Asia and moved to San Diego, CA. Then, in March 2010 we moved into the RV and started our full-time lifestyle on the road.
+Through work and with a touch of luck and egging on from yours truly we both moved to Brussels, Belgium where we spent 2 years from late 1997 to 1999, followed by 5 years back in the Bay Area and another few in Hong Kong.
+During our time in Hong Kong Nina launched herself into dogs and theater while Paul went back to school and got his Masters In Finance.
+After Asia we moved to San Diego, CA. Then, in March 2010 we moved into “The Beast” and started our full-time lifestyle on the road.

-The Furry Friends: Our family wouldn’t be family without our furry friends.
+The Furry Family: Our family wouldn’t be family without our 12 paws.
 Polly, our doggie was adopted from the Humane Society in 2009 and grew from a playful, pooping and eating machine of a pup into a gorgeous 40-lb doggie.
 Taggart and Rand, our 2 cats were rescues of a litter from Paul’s mom and are the yin-yang of the feline kingdom where the outgoing brashness of Taggart balances the withdrawn sweetness of Rand.
 The 3 musketeers are firm friends and it’s rare to see one without the other.
 You can read more about their story here and here.

 The Life Change: The big change in our outlook and lives will be a frequent topic on the blog but here is a brief synopsis.
-Hong Kong was where the whole transition happened – the thought of needing a change in life, of finding another way to live, of retiring early, of RV’ing across the US.
+Hong Kong was where the whole transition happened – the thought of needing a change in life, of finding another way to live, of retiring early and going nomadic.
 We’ve always been frugal, money-conscious and adventurous but we didn’t begin planning in earnest for a life change until our time in Hong Kong.
-We read a ton of material, made several hundred versions of the financial plan and, after a few false starts, finally made the leap early this year.
-While on the road, I run the budget while hubby masterminds the money-making machine through investing (for more on our methods and means check out hubby’s blog Investing For a Living).
+We read a ton of material, made several hundred versions of the financial plan and, after a few false starts, finally made the leap early 2010.
+While on the road, I run the budget & write this blog while hubby masterminds the money-making machine through investing (for more on our methods and means check out hubby’s blog Investing For a Living).

 That’s it folks!
 Hope you enjoy the ride as much as we do!